awsdocs/amazon-athena-user-guide/doc_source/querying-iceberg-table-data.md

 The following example time travel queries select CloudTrail data for the specified date and time\.

 ```
-SELECT * FROM iceberg_table FOR SYSTEM_TIME AS OF TIMESTAMP '2020-01-01 10:00:00'
+SELECT * FROM iceberg_table FOR TIMESTAMP AS OF TIMESTAMP '2020-01-01 10:00:00 UTC'
 ```

 ```
-SELECT * FROM iceberg_table FOR SYSTEM_TIME AS OF (current_timestamp – interval '1' day)
+SELECT * FROM iceberg_table FOR TIMESTAMP AS OF (current_timestamp – interval '1' day)
 ```

 ### Version travel queries<a name="querying-iceberg-version-travel-queries"></a>

-To execute a version travel query \(that is, view a consistent snapshot as of a specified version\), use `FOR SYSTEM_VERSION AS OF version` after the table name in the `SELECT` statement, as in the following example\.
+To execute a version travel query \(that is, view a consistent snapshot as of a specified version\), use `FOR VERSION AS OF version` after the table name in the `SELECT` statement, as in the following example\.

 ```
-SELECT * FROM [db_name.]table_name FOR SYSTEM_VERSION AS OF version
+SELECT * FROM [db_name.]table_name FOR VERSION AS OF version
 ```

 The *version* parameter is the `bigint` snapshot ID associated with an Iceberg table version\.